KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/GeneGeneInteraction.md

-# Class: Gene-Gene Interaction-related Association (GeneGeneInteraction)
+# Class: Gene-Gene Interaction (GeneGeneInteraction)

 _Associations related to interactions between genes, such as genetic interactions,_